RameshRamavath/boot-starter-project/src/main/java/com/spring/boot/service/theory/SpringFramework.md

    Spring boot has so many **starter projects** which helps us to create enterprise applications faster

     spring-boot-starter-web
     spring-boot-starter-jdbc

-   developer don't have XML files to modify the Configurations in Spring boot -  developer can use **application.properties** file to configure our application
+   Developer don't have XML files to modify the Configurations in Spring boot -  developer can use **application.properties** file to configure our application

-     */

-}